GouravChouhan21/credit-card-statement-parser/README.md

 A full-stack web application that uploads and parses PDF credit card statements from 5 major issuers (HDFC Bank, ICICI Bank, SBI, Axis Bank, Citibank) and extracts key data points including card details, billing periods, payment due dates, balances, and transaction lists.

-## ⚠️ Important Disclaimer

-**This is a sample parser application for educational purposes only.
-Do not upload real, confidential, or sensitive credit card statements.
-Use only the provided sample PDFs for testing.**

 ## Tech Stack

 - **Frontend:** React (Vite) + Tailwind CSS